Having unbalanced blood sugar can lead to poor health because —- it’s so dang stressful on the body.

 - Start with your protein “teepee.”

-- And be sure to include your fat “log” to keep your fire burning strong!
+- And include your fat “log” to keep your fire burning long and strong!

 Here are four examples to get your started:

-- Breakfast: Steel cut oats with raw almonds, chia, flax and hemp seeds (to boost protein and healthy fats) with fresh berries and cinnamon.
+- Breakfast: Steel cut oats with raw almonds, chia, flax and hemp seeds (to boost protein and fat) with berries and cinnamon.

 - Snack: Raw nuts with Apple (protein and fat in nuts, apple for carbohydrate).

 Of course, it’s important to remember, there’s no need for perfection as healthy eating isn’t perfect eating.
 Instead ask yourself - am I building balanced meals for the most part?
 If so, I bet you’ll notice feeling like your energy lasts throughout the day!

-If you need help creating campfires out of your favorite meals and snacks, have a question or you’re already building campfire meals and still struggle (don’t worry, I have many more strategies that we can explore together to boost your mind body heath and metabolism), reach out.
+If you need help creating campfires out of your favorite meals and snacks, reach out.
 I’d love to hear from you.